-Infrastructure Regulation Engagement & Outreach Investments in the Village Pemberton owned infra- enable residents to make emissions choices, such transportation networks charging stations. ructure that lower- Changes to Village of Pemberton policy and regulations that lead to energy and emission reductions in the community, such as requirements and incentives for enhanced energy efficiency in new buildings.
+Infrastructure Policy & Regulation Engagement & Outreach X Investments in the Village of Pemberton owned infrastructure that enable residents to make lower- emissions choices, such as active transportation networks and public charging stations.
+Changes to Village of Pemberton policy and regulations that lead to energy and emission reductions in the community, such as requirements and incentives for enhanced energy efficiency in new buildings.
 Outreach, education and incentives that inspire residents and businesses to make choices to reduce energy and emissions and prepare for a low carbon future.